 There are multiple considerations when finding a data scientist who matches your project requirements.
 When working with complex data or on more technical efforts, including research and automation, you should focus on specialized candidates.

-For all types of projects, to ensure you have a good fit, explain your problems, your business goals, and the data available, then ask the candidate to describe their relevant experience.
+For all types of projects, to ensure you have a good fit, explain your problems, your business goals, and the data available, and then ask the candidate to describe their relevant experience.

 Complex data—text, images, audio, video, and time-dependent data—should be treated carefully, as it is handled very differently from tabular data and requires special training and methods.
 In this case, a candidate should provide a detailed synopsis of similar projects they have worked on previously and how they will apply their skills to your project.